Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Consequences and Conjectures

-In this article, we classified nonmonomial Maa\ss{} newforms of principal character that are level- and character-invariant under twisting by a Dirichlet character, with such characters necessarily being quadratic.
-A related question is to relax the character invariance and classify the larger family of Maa\ss{} newforms, possibly having nonprincipal character, that are level-invariant under twisting by some Dirichlet character.
-More precisely, we consider the space
+In this article, we classified nonmonomial Maa\ss{} newforms of weight $0$ and principal character that are level- and character-invariant under twisting by a Dirichlet character, with such characters necessarily being quadratic.
+A related question is to relax the character invariance and classify the larger family of weight $\kappa$ Maa\ss{} newforms, possibly having nonprincipal character, that are level-invariant under twisting by some Dirichlet character; here $\kappa \in \{0,1\}$.
+More precisely, we let